Břeclav: Etymology

-The town's name is derived from the Czech name of the founder of the local castle, Duke Bretislav I. The former German name was probably derived from the name of a Slavic tribe which lived in the area.
+The town's name is derived from the Czech name of the founder of the local castle, Duke Bretislav I. The former German name Lundenburg was probably derived from the name of a Slavic tribe which lived in the area, while some have suggested it being based on the name of the Luna forest, which was probably a forest near the Morava river during antiquity.